Header Image

 by Roland Fakler

 I define myself positively by what I am, not by what I am not.
-The term “atheist” arouses the suspicion as if he is lacking of something.
+The term “atheist” arouses suspicion as if he is lacking in something.
 What is an atheist?
 He is somebody, who is without the one, whom nobody can know anyway.
-Actually I am an A-Koboldo too, as I do not believe in Kobolds either.
+I am an A-Koboldo too, as I do not believe in Kobolds either.
 “Agnostic” I find much better.
 Many things we cannot know.

 2. Decisive Decisions.
-When or how did you come to your world view?
+When or how did you come to your worldview?
 What circumstances or events were crucial?

 Starting with the ninth year of my life I had questioned the Roman Catholic religion, with which I had been brought up.
 Thinking had been essential for me since my early childhood days.
 However, my educators in a boarding school could not give me satisfying answers.
 I started real experiments to find out whether God is there or not.
 He was said to be omnipresent, but I saw him nowhere.
 He was said to be omnipotent and would help, if one prays, but I prayed and he did not help me.
-Finally I came to the conclusion: If there is really a wise and omnipotent God, he would find ways and means to make himself recognizable to all human beings in a clearly and convincing manner.
+Finally, I came to the conclusion: If there is really a wise and omnipotent God, he would find ways and means to make himself recognizable to all human beings in a clear and convincing manner.

 We were not allowed to express such thoughts and were not allowed to read certain books.
 So, I soon stopped asking questions but kept silent and fetched my information from “forbidden books”.
 Above all ancient philosophers such as Epicurus, Seneca, Celsus, Plutarch or Cicero appeared to me much more reasonable, wise and convincing than the saints of the church, who had been presented to us as role models.
-The ‚truths of faith‘ propagated by the church crumbled in my brain to purely human constructions which satisfied the wishes of the masses and the power claims of the church, but were far from any reality.
+The ‘truths of faith’ propagated by the church crumbled in my brain into purely human constructions which satisfied the wishes of the masses and the power claims of the church but were far from any reality.
 Reality is what still exists, even if one does not believe in it.
-Possibly from my sixteenth year on I confirmed my humanistic world view by reading enlightened authors of all times: by Schiller, Kant, Goethe, Feuerbach, Heckel, Hume, Russel, Darwin, Gibbon, Paine, Meslier, Holbach, Voltaire, Rousseau, Freud, Fromm, Deschner, Dawkins, Hitchens, Harris, Ingersoll, Schmidt-Salomon …An outstanding role played Friedrich Nietzsche.
+Possibly from my sixteenth year on I confirmed my humanistic worldview by reading enlightened authors of all times: Schiller, Kant, Goethe, Feuerbach, Heckel, Hume, Russel, Darwin, Gibbon, Paine, Meslier, Holbach, Voltaire, Rousseau, Freud, Fromm, Deschner, Dawkins, Hitchens, Harris, Ingersoll, Schmidt-Salomon …An outstanding role played Friedrich Nietzsche.
 He was my great idol.
 However today I must say, that the idol of my youth, my most important teacher, has also written quite dangerous nonsense.
-For example, ‚The weak and the handicapped shall perish…‘.
+For example, ‘The weak and the handicapped shall perish…’.
 This contradicts my humanistic feeling and responsibility.

-3. Elitist.
+- Elitist.
 Do you think that freedom of belief and reasonable ethics is elitist or can it catch up with large groups of the population too?

 They want to be part of a community in which they feel at home.
-They are looking for a higher meaning in their lives and are also willing to serve and to sacrifice.
+They are looking for a higher meaning in their lives and are also willing to serve and sacrifice.
 This is exploited by shrewd profiteers.
-Nothing sells better than fantastic, possibly even incomprehensible stories, confused promises, wonderful healing methods, after all wonders and the wonderful at all …That’s what religions are built upon too.
-This had been going on so for ages, however, it must not remain so.
-Irrational „thinking“ or better said „believing“ is promoted by the education with Bible and Koran.
-There are dead persons who rise from the death, there are fish, bread, wine, that is increased arbitrarily, there are angels who transmit messages from heaven, virgins who give birth to children, people who walk over the water … why should one not believe in flying elephants too, which we do not see only because they can make themselves invisible or why not believe in UFOs, that will fetch us for the eternal life.
-There are no limits for our fantasy.
+Nothing sells better than fantastic, possibly even incomprehensible stories, confused promises, wonderful healing methods, after all, wonders and the wonderful at all …That’s what religions are built upon too.
+This had been going on for ages, however, it must not remain so.
+Irrational “thinking” or better said “believing” is promoted by the education with Bible and Koran.
+There are dead persons who rise from death, there are fish, bread, and wine, that is increased arbitrarily, there are angels who transmit messages from heaven, virgins who give birth to children, and people who walk over the water … why should one not believe in flying elephants too, which we do not see only because they can make themselves invisible or why not believe in UFOs, that will fetch us for the eternal life.
+There are no limits to our fantasy.

 Which cooperative structures would help to reach more people with the humanistic body of thought?

 The education must change: from religious indoctrination to humanistic education.
 Freedom of thought is only possible if church and state are separated.
-Better than religious lessons would be ethical lessons or lessons about religions, in any case, lessons which support common sense, not lessons which kill it of.
+Better than religious lessons would be ethical lessons or lessons about religions, in any case, lessons which support common sense, not lessons which kill it off.

-4. Religious compulsions: Have you ever been subjected to religious compulsions?
+- Religious compulsions: Have you ever been subjected to religious compulsions?
 How do you deal with it?

 In my parental home, in southern Germany, I had been brought up as a Catholic and I experienced a strict Catholic education in a boarding school later.
 We had to pray much, at least three times a day, and we had to believe what the Church taught.
 Wrong, that is non-Catholic, thinking was criticized by our educators and punished by God at the latest after death with hell and purgatory …at least they wanted to make us believe so.
 Promotion prospects in heaven and on earth were definitely much better if you did not ask questions.
 Believing without thinking was the ideal of our education.
 This went against my urge to ‚think freely‘.
 At the age of sixteen I left the boarding school as a convinced heretic and devoted myself from now on to the search of the “true truth” that we had not been allowed to find there.

-On the one hand it gives you support belonging to a community and celebrating the same feasts, on the other hand every dissenter, and you will become one, if you start thinking, is threatened with exclusion from the community, by hell, by purgatory and by eternal damnation through god.
+On the one hand, it gives you support for belonging to a community and celebrating the same feasts, on the other hand, every dissenter, and you will become one, if you start thinking, is threatened with exclusion from the community, by hell, by purgatory and by eternal damnation through god.
 Critical thoughts were sin.
 This belief stopped thinking, produced illusory hopes and with its threats caused a lot of fear.
 Today I feel much easier and better…without heaven, hell and devil, who surprisingly never encountered me since I do not believe in him anymore.
 Sometimes a prayer still helps me: “Oh Lord, why did you have a blackout, just when you created me?”

-6. Nonreligious Alternatives
+- Nonreligious Alternatives

-The best I can do for my personal development and therefore for me and for the benevolence of my fellow human beings is: lying on my backside with plugged ears, thinking, dreaming, musing, considering my behaviour, bringing my life into order.
+The best I can do for my personal development and therefore for me and for the benevolence of my fellow human beings is: lying on my backside with plugged ears, thinking, dreaming, musing, considering my behaviour, and bringing my life into order.

 Watching and painting sunsets and natural wonders is religion too.

 It is a great pleasure to live in such a free country like Germany.
 To achieve this many brave people have given their lives and their freedom.
 For me, this is a vocation to work on the goal that one day all people of the world can enjoy this freedom.
-In addition, we must be vigilant, because freedom is always threatened by left-and right-wing radicals, by religious nuts of any sort, by intelligence agencies, major banks and by all who want to rule, control and spy.
+In addition, we must be vigilant, because freedom is always threatened by left right-wing radicals, by religious nuts of any sort, by intelligence agencies, major banks and by all who want to rule, control and spy.

-8. Relationship between Humanism and Enlightenment: Which relationship do you see between humanism and enlightenment?
+- Relationship between Humanism and Enlightenment: Which relationship do you see between humanism and enlightenment?
 Which relationship do you see between humanism and personal responsibility?

-During the 15th century people in the humanistic period began to rediscover antiquity, this world and the human being, after a thousand years of darkness, during which this world was despised, for the glory of God, for the good of the Church and the disenfranchisement of the people.
-At the latest since the 9th century nobody in Germany had the freedom anymore to be anything else than Catholic.
-All heretics had been persecuted and exterminated, their writings were destroyed, their sanctities demolished.
-With a being that is not recognizable for anybody, power, privileges, persecution and war had been justified.
+During the 15th century, people in the humanistic period began to rediscover antiquity, this world and the human being, after a thousand years of darkness, during which this world was despised, for the glory of God, for the good of the Church and the disenfranchisement of the people.
+At the latest since the 9th century, nobody in Germany had the freedom anymore to be anything else than Catholic.
+All heretics had been persecuted and exterminated, their writings were destroyed, and their sanctities demolished.
+With a being that is not recognizable to anybody, power, privileges, persecution and war had been justified.
 Opinions fetched from the clouds had been justified with seemingly divine authority…a god did not speak out against it.

-Today the enlightened human being, who cares for his education and his perfection, and this world should be in the focus of human thinking and striving.
+Today the enlightened human being cares for his education and his perfection, and this world should be in the focus of human thinking and striving.
 Man has to take his fate into his own hands.
 If he does not create a just world, there will be none.
 However, it should be clear, that humans are beings with many deficiencies, with great dangers inherent.
 Above all his arrogance, his megalomania, his need for recognition, his desire for power and his greed must be recognized as dangers and banished.

 Humanism had been an important step towards enlightenment.
-We have no better tools for exploring this world than our reason and our senses. ‚Holy Scriptures‘ still solidify prejudice and Bronze Age thinking with corresponding consequences.
+We have no better tools for exploring this world than our reason and our senses.
+‘Holy Scriptures’ still solidify prejudice and Bronze Age thinking with corresponding consequences.
 They led to superstitions of various kinds: to exorcisms, belief in miracles, veneration of relics, masses for the dead, belief in hell, purgatory, original guilt and original sin.
-They led to the persecution of Jews, pagans, heretics, witches, to the Old Testament sexual morality, stoning of adulterers, penis mutilation, discrimination against women, homosexuals and illegitimate children, to justification of absolute power, to the death penalty, slavery, cruelty against animals and environmental destruction, the beating pedagogy, wars of conquest and war crimes, prohibiting of cremation, the contempt of science and reason.
-The Bible teaches the morals and the knowledge from the time 2000 years ago.
+They led to the persecution of Jews, pagans, heretics, and witches, to the Old Testament sexual morality, stoning of adulterers, penis mutilation, discrimination against women, homosexuals and illegitimate children, to the justification of absolute power, to the death penalty, slavery, cruelty against animals and environmental destruction, the beating pedagogy, wars of conquest and war crimes, prohibiting of cremation, the contempt of science and reason.
+The Bible teaches the morals and knowledge from the time 2000 years ago.
 Thinking and research help us to overcome these prejudices to recognize the world adequately and apply this knowledge in order to improve the human condition.
 However, we should be guided by humanistic ideas, because knowledge can always be used for the benefit and for the damage of humans.

 As a summary of my findings, I have written a book with the title “About persecutors and persecuted people” – Subtitle: “Lessons learnt from history”.

-10. Independent living and self-determined dying: Tell us something about it.
+- Independent living and self-determined dying: Tell us something about it.

 Euthanasia should not become a business!

-11. What damages society most at the present?
+- What damages society most at the present?

 The unlimited avarice and greed of the rich and powerful had always been the greatest problem of mankind and it is still so today.
 More and more wealth is cumulated in the hands of fewer and fewer people.
-There are also too many people who’s demands go constantly higher.
+There are also too many people whose demands go constantly higher.
 The world cannot bear more people.
-Living modest, eco-friendly and in harmony with nature, should be the ideal.
+Living modestly, eco-friendly and in harmony with nature, should be the ideal.

-12. Silent or unknown humanists: Are there humanists who still are misunderstood or unknown in your opinion?
+- Silent or unknown humanists: Are there humanists who still are misunderstood or unknown in your opinion?
 If so: Who?

 Who does not come out, cannot be detected.
 This is probably true for a lot of people, especially for people who need votes.
 One of the most compelling humanists, who had to hide his lifetime behind false names, is Paul Heinrich d’Holbach.
 One has to wonder how few people know him.
-There are so many who are known hopefully, for example, Franz Buckle – ‚For they know not what they believe‘.
+There are so many who are known hopefully, for example, Franz Buckle – ‘For they do not know what they believe’.

-I think that there should be such a thing like a „church“ which brings about community, which gives orientation, which gives consolation, which prepares the framework for festivities … created by humans, for the benefit of humans, not oriented towards the other world, but towards this world, with open democratic structures, with transparent finances which create confidence.
+I think that there should be such a thing as a “church” which brings about community, which gives orientation, which gives consolation, which prepares the framework for festivities … created by humans, for the benefit of humans, not oriented towards the other world, but towards this world, with open democratic structures, with transparent finances which create confidence.

-Answers given by© Roland Fakler 2014
+Answers given by Roland Fakler 2014

 “Epikurs garden” – “Who-is-hu” – Gesichter gegenwärtiger Humanisten © Evelin Frerk